KareemElozeiri/ImgEncryption-Using-Lorenz-Attractor/README.md

 opencv-python
 flask
 ```
--Just Run the following pip install command to install all these packages:
+- Just Run the following pip install command to install all these packages:
 ```
 pip install -r requirements.txt
 ```